 - a CUDA-capable GPU

-- the gcc or Clang compiler and toolchain installed using Xcode
+- the Clang compiler and toolchain installed using Xcode

 - the NVIDIA CUDA Toolkit (available from the CUDA Download page)